 Choosing the Right Tool for the Job is something that should always be ringing in your ears.
-Tools where made to make our job easier, faster and boost productivity; but tools can also be dangerous and deadly when misused.
-So its like a two (2) edged sword; use it well and get the required benefits but misuse it and watch it punish you.
+Tools were made to make our job easier, faster, and boost productivity, but tools can also be dangerous and deadly when misused.
+So it’s like a two (2) edged sword; use it well and get the required benefits, but misuse it and watch it punish you.

-For example, a hammer cannot do a job a drill is suppose to do, the same way a drill cannot do the job of a hammer, but most times we try to force these tools to work outside their scope.
+For example, a hammer cannot do a job a drill is supposed to do, the same way a drill cannot do the job of a hammer, but most time we try to force these tools to work outside their scope.

 Importance of Using the Right Tool for the Job

-From the explanation and analogies above, you can easily spot out the importance of using the right tool for the job.
-However, in this paragraph we are going to categorically mention striking importance that you need to consider before choosing any tool for a job.
+From the explanation and analogies above, you can easily spot the importance of using the right tool for the job.
+However, in this paragraph, we are going to categorically mention the striking importance that you need to consider before choosing any tool for a job.

-So using the right tool will ensure that mistakes are minimized, less materials, resources and efforts get wasted.
-As far as these conditions are met, productivity will heighten.
+So using the right tool will ensure that mistakes are minimized, fewer materials, resources, and efforts are wasted.
+As long as these conditions are met, productivity will increase.

-The right tool will always aid quality of job delivery and precision.
-For example where you need to circular saw to get a curve but you use a manual hand saw instead; precision will be compromised and the quality of job delivery will be poor.
+The right tool will always aid the quality of job delivery and precision.
+For example, where you need to circular saw to get a curve but you use a manual hand saw instead, precision will be compromised and the quality of job delivery will be poor.

-Using the right tool is cost effective.
-Note there will be less error, less waste of materials, less wasted effort and very low potential of accident occurring.
+Using the right tool is cost-effective.
+Note that there will be fewer errors, less waste of materials, less wasted effort, and a very low potential of accidents occurring.

-All these will preventing accumulation of extra cost in the project; so using the right tool is very cost effective.
+All these will prevent the accumulation of extra costs in the project, so using the right tool is very cost-effective.

 7 key Tips to Choosing the Right tool for the Job

-At the beginning of this article, I mentioned that you will get to know the tips to choosing the right tool for the job, here is me fulfilling this promise.
+At the beginning of this article, I mentioned that you would get to know the tips for choosing the right tool for the job; here is me fulfilling this promise.

 The question is, how do I know the right tool for the job?